Use case

 Same failure hash twice in a row.
 Stopping the loop and flagging the flake to engineers instead of burning more compute.

-We use Claude to triage tickets, map bugs, and write the RCA — the same family of models our customers ship.
+We triage tickets, map bugs, and write the RCA with the same family of models our customers ship.
 Eat your own cooking.

 0.7